 And make a backup of your iDevice, just in case, there is some information you want to be saved.
 Finally, turn off Find My iPhone via Settings > Apple ID Profile > iCloud.
 Enter your Apple ID when requested.

-Using iTunes to Reset Your iPad Back to Factory Settings
+Using iTunes to Reset Your iPad Back to Factory Settings on Mac or Windows

-- Open iTunes and connect your iPad or another iDevice
+- Open iTunes and connect your iPad.

 - Select your device icon when it shows up in iTunes